 Evaluate Process Performance: Throughput Histogram

 In the Kanban Method, throughput is the key measure of workflow efficiency.
 No matter how many tasks are being worked on, throughput only measures what has been completed.

 While kanban throughput is commonly displayed as a bar chart, you can gain much better insights into your process by using a throughput histogram.
 Histograms display the frequency distribution of your data.
 Learning to read these charts enables you to track your workflow performance over time, determine your team capacity and assess your process efficiency.

 The Kanban throughput histogram

-Average throughput is one of the most accurate approaches to track workflow performance, and the preferred method of visualising this metric over a period of time is using a throughput histogram.
+Average throughput is one of the most accurate approaches to track workflow performance, and the preferred method of visualizing this metric over a period of time is using a throughput histogram.

 Histograms show the shape and distribution of your data.
 The greatest benefit that comes with their use is the ability to monitor basic information about the dataset, such as the median value, the width of spread and the overall distribution of the assignments of your team.

-Throughput histogram allows you to visualise how consistently your team is delivering results.
+Throughput histogram allows you to visualize how consistently your team is delivering results.
 On the horizontal axis is the throughput (number of tasks completed), while the vertical axis shows the frequency (number of days) that had a certain throughput.
 The vertical percentile lines indicate the probability that throughput will be repeated in the future – for example, using the graph above, there is a 50% chance that the future throughput of this team will be 5 items/day or fewer.
 There is an 85% chance that the throughput will be fewer than 7 items a day.
 These values can be used to define service level agreements.

 Plotting a throughput histogram